furasesa/furasesa.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi My name is Angga Wahyu Prasetia, you can call me Angga.
+Hi, My name is <b>Angga Wahyu Prasetia</b>, you can call me <b>Angga</b>.
 Throughout my present professional career, I have undertaken various developments with utmost sincerity.
-After graduation from Marine Engineering of ITS, I worked in a private company to maximize my abilities.
+After graduation from <b>Marine Engineering of ITS</b>, I worked on <b>Kinetik Hydrotech</b> for 7 years to maximize my abilities.
 I come from a solid engineering background with a strong interest in business and a passion towards strategy.

-I studied as a Design Engineer at MMD Laboratory (Marine Manufacturing and Design), with Solidworks as a main software to deal with 2D drafting, 3D Model, as well as FEA Simulation.
-Because of licensing, I also work with other alternatives, Inventor now fusion 360, and onshape for collaboration work.
+I studied as a <b>Design Engineer at MMD Laboratory (Marine Manufacturing and Design)</b>, with Solidworks as a main software to deal with 2D drafting, 3D Model, as well as FEA Simulation.
+Because of licensing, I also work with other alternatives, Inventor now fusion 360, and OnShape for collaboration work.
 I believe that good design will make work and costs more cost effective, precise, and able to work with certain design parameters.

-In advance, I am confident with my electrical skill (both heavy and light current) and programming skill.
+In advance, I am confident with my electrical skill (both heavy and light current) and fair enough programming skill.
 With my capabilities in design, electrical, and as a programmer, I made some prototypes for fun.

-I Believe the technology is the key of the industry nowadays and in the future to support my previous company’s business.
+I Believe the technology is the key of the industry nowadays and in the future to support my company’s business.
 I, myself keep a sight of these trends as a new adoption for industry.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.